New to Telerik Reporting? Download free 30-day trial

 Exec(scope, expression) - executes the specified expression in the given parent data scope.
-Used mostly with aggregate expressions as a second parameter; this function allows changing of the data scope in which the expression is evaluated.
+Used with aggregate expressions as a second parameter; this function allows changing of the data scope in which the expression is evaluated.
 Scope parameter is the name of the parent (one or more levels up the hierarchy) data scope relative to the current data scope we need to evaluate the expression against.
 For example the expression

 =Fields.LineTotal / Exec('Report1', Sum(Fields.LineTotal))